JJJ/ab-testing-for-wp/README.txt

 Yes, totally.
 And also no sign up for 3th-party services needed.

-= How does A/B Testing for WordPress measure tests? = When a visitor sees a test variant the visitor will be logged as a participant of that variant.
+= How does A/B Testing for WordPress measure tests? = When a visitor sees a test variant the visitor will be remembered as a participant of that variant.
 When the visitor visits the goal page of the test, the visitor will also be logged as a conversion of the variant.

 A/B Testing for WordPress will calculate the percentage of the participants who became conversions and determines a winning variant through these numbers.

+You can setup pages, posts and outbound links as goals.
+A/B Testing for WordPress also integrates with popular plugins.

 = Does A/B Testing for WordPress affect SEO? =
 No. Only the control version of your test is shown to search engines and website caches.
-The variant which the visitor will see is replaced using JavaScript.
+The variant which the visitor will see is replaced on the fly using JavaScript.

+A/B Testing for WordPress does not treat a search engine any different from a human visitor.

 = Does A/B Testing for WordPress allow weight distribution? = Yes.
 You can change the amount of visitors should see each variant.

+= Can I convert existing content into an A/B test? = Yes.
+Existing content blocks can be converted into A/B tests in the editor.
+You can find this options under "more options" of your blocks.
+It will take your block and wrap it in an A/B test and put a copy of the block in both variants.

+= Does A/B Testing for WordPress allow weight distribution? = Yes.
+You can change the amount of visitors which should see each variant.

 = How can I force a visitor to be placed in a variant of a test? = You can add conditions for variants.
 Visitors with your determined conditions in the URL will be placed in the test variant of your choice.
-Next time they visit the URL without the parameters, they will still be in the same variation of the test.
+Next time they visit the URL without the parameters, they will still be in the same variation of the test you placed them in.

 = What does A/B Testing for WordPress count as a goal? = You can pick and post, page, or outbound links as a goal to track.
 Counting custom post types as conversion is not possible (yet).

+A/B Testing for WordPress also integrates with popular plugins which can be setup as goals.

 = How Can I Add a Test to my Site? =
 You can enter tests right in the content of your pages and posts through the editor.